-- Making sure we understand how we should act towards others. - Helping others when they are in need. - Being kind, friendly and respectful to others. - Thinking about people's feelings before we say or do something. - Taking part in school activities, like assemblies, PSHE lessons and circle time, which talk about peer-on-peer abuse. - Talking to someone when we are worried.
+- Making sure we understand how we should act towards others. - Helping others when they are in need. - Being kind, friendly and respectful to others. - Thinking about people's feelings before we say or do something. - Taking part in school activities, like assemblies, PSHE lessons and circle time, which talk about peer-on-peer abuse. - Follow our Statements To Live By. - Talking to someone when we are worried.